TanGentleman/TanTan/Issues.md

+Current issue:
-!!
-Do checks to see if directories valid first.
+!
+Checks to see if directories valid first.
+!
+Functions to make all needed folders

 In development:
 - Tokenizer using an offline, local, pretrained GPT2 Model (Need to handle log-warning better)